funilrys/PyFunceble/docs/components/iana.rst

 How to generate it manually?
 ----------------------------

-You can't.
+You can't and should not as we are automatically generating it every 24 hours.
 But using the :code:`--iana` argument will do the job on purpose.